SchoolofAI-Vancouver/NLP_Project_3/README.md

 All code is written in Python.
 Please use [this guide](http://nbviewer.jupyter.org/github/johannesgiorgis/school_of_ai_vancouver/blob/master/intro_to_data_science_tools/01_introduction_to_conda_and_jupyter_notebooks.ipynb) to get Python and Jupyter Notebook up and running.

 ## Project Setup

+This project contains a Flask Web App and Keras NLP model files trained to identify levels of toxicity in comments.

+It is deployed on Heroku [Heroku](https://toxic-comments-classifier.herokuapp.com/).

+The Deployment instructions below will help you in deploying it as your own Web App on Heroku.

 ### Dependencies

 - **Python: 3.6**